First Anglo-Dutch War: Background

-The opposing fleets
+Opposing fleets

 The Dutch fleet in the Eighty Years' War had three tasks: as a Battle Force against major Spanish fleets, to convoy Dutch merchant ships and protect its fishing fleet and to actively oppose privateers, particularly those of Dunkirk.
 In that war, the two latter tasks were more important than major fleet actions, and they required more numerous but smaller warships than the Battle Force, although these smaller ships could also be used in mêlée battles, where boarding rather than gunfire might decide the result.
 Following their victory over the Spanish fleet at the Battle of the Downs on October 21, 1639, and after peace was made with Spain in 1648, the need for major warships lessened, although smaller ones were still required for convoy service, particularly to the Mediterranean, the East Indies and later to the Caribbean.
 The financially exhausted Dutch Admiralties allowed their squadrons, and particularly their major warships, to deteriorate.

 In the period up to the First Anglo-Dutch War, the Dutch Republic had four sources of warships.
 The first was the ships of five autonomous Admiralties ("colleges"), three in the province of Holland, which were supported by local taxes on commerce and contributions from the inland provinces.
 Each Admiralty was responsible for the design, construction, armament and manning of its own ships and the appointment of flag officers for its squadron.
 The second was the so-called "director's ships" (directieschepen), convoy escorts provided by the burgomasters and merchants of six cities including Amsterdam and Hoorn to protect their Baltic trades.
 The cities were responsible for providing what were in effect modified and armed merchant ships, appointing their captains and providing crews.
 The next group were hybrid ships of the Dutch East India Company, which could act as warships or cargo carriers and the last were hired merchant vessels, whose owners had little interest in risking their property.
 Although captains of the East India Company were generally competent, they were unused to naval discipline, as were the more variable in quality commanders of director's ships and hired merchant ships.

 After 1648 the Admiralties sold off many of their larger ships, including Dutch Admiral Maarten Tromp's own flagship, the Aemilia, of 600 tons and fitted with 57 guns.
 Admiral Tromp was forced to shift his flag to the 600-ton Brederode, of 54 guns.
 By 1652, the Dutch Admiralties had only 79 ships at their disposal.
 Many of these ships were in bad repair, with fewer than 50 being seaworthy.
 All these ships were inferior in firepower to the largest English first and second rate ships.
 The numerical deficiency in the Dutch navy was to be made up by arming merchantmen.